 Employee experience vs. employee engagement

-Employee engagement -- versus employee experience -- tends to be associated with a narrow focus on technology tools, measurement or perks such as free food.
-These types of factors can be a part of an employee experience strategy, but they do not supplant a holistic and long-term approach to creating happy, loyal and productive employees.
+Employee engagement -- versus employee experience -- tends to be associated with a narrow focus on technology tools and perks such as free food.
+These types of factors can be a part of an employee experience strategy, but they don't supplant a holistic and long-term approach to creating happy, loyal and productive employees.

-It's important to note that there are many variations of the definitions of employee experience and employee engagement and associated differences.
-Vendors and industry watchers may all have their own specific definition.
-Regardless of these variations, after a decade-plus of the employee experience term coming to prominence and companies focusing on the idea of employee engagement, many studies show the majority of companies are not making progress, and employees are not happy at work.
+It's important to note that there are many variations of the definitions of employee experience and employee engagement and the associated differences.
+Vendors and human resource (HR) experts may have their own definitions.
+Regardless of these differences, after decades of focus on both employee experience and employee engagement, studies show companies are still struggling with workforce well-being, and many employees aren't happy at work.

 How to create a great employee experience